Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Side-channel Attacks

 \subsubsection{Instruction Profiling on MCUs}

-Another, less-studied use of power analysis is for individual instruction profiling.
-This enables an attacker to identify particular instructions under execution on a device.
-This has a multitude of applications like detecting unauthorised software and reverse engineering black-box programs.
-In this area, Msgna et al.~\cite{msgna2014precise} (2014) investigate the use of power consumption to recognise individual instructions on an Atmel ATMega163.
-Power traces are captured using the voltage drop across a shunt resister connecting the MCU's ground pin and the ground pin of the voltage source.
-Figure \ref{fig:msgna} shows a sample one-cycle trace of four ATMega163 instructions.
-11 instructions are profiled using a templating approach upon which dimensionality reduction is applied as a feature extraction technique.
-The authors then apply two statistical models---k-Nearest Neighbour (kNN) and multi-variate Gaussian probability distribution function---to classify instructions.
-66.78--100\% recognition accuracy is achieved using these models depending on the method used.
-In 2018, instruction recognition was performed similarly by Park et al.~\cite{park2018power} on an AVR ATMega328P MCU.
-A larger set of instructions was targeted for recognition in this work (112 in total).
-The authors use a classification model based on quadratic discriminant analysis trained on 2,500 power traces per instruction, achieving a recognition rate of 99.03\%.
+Another less-studied use of power analysis is to identify individual instructions in use, which has applications to reverse engineering and detecting unauthorised program execution.
+In this area, Msgna et al.~\cite{msgna2014precise} (2014) analysed power consumption traces from an Atmel ATMega163 using the voltage drop across a shunt resistor on the MCU.
+11 instructions were profiled---Figure \ref{fig:msgna} shows a sample trace of four ATMega163 instructions---using template analysis after applying dimensionality reduction as a feature extraction technique.
+The work used two statistical models---k-Nearest Neighbour (kNN) and a multi-variate Gaussian probability distribution function---to classify instructions from their associated traces, achieving a 66.78--100\% recognition accuracy depending on the method.
+In 2018, Park et al.~\cite{park2018power} profiled a much larger set of instructions on an AVR ATMega328P MCU (112 in total).
+A classification model was developed based on quadratic discriminant analysis, which was trained on 2,500 power traces per instruction, achieving a recognition accuracy of 99.03\%.